-Services rendered after December 20, 2000, to a federally recognized Indian tribal government (or any subdivision, subsidiary, or business wholly owned by such an Indian tribe) are exempt from FUTA tax, subject to the tribe's compliance with state law.
+Services rendered after December 20, 2000, to a federally recognized Indian tribal government (or any subdivision, subsidiary, or business wholly a subdivision triba) are exempt from ELTA tax owned by such an Indian tribe) are exempt from FUTA tax, subject to the tribe's compliance with state law.
 For more information, see Internal Revenue Code section 3309(d).